IRS Appeals: Complete Guide to Disputing the IRS

 Collection Due Process Appeals (CDP)

 The Collection Due Process (CDP) appeal process was implemented by the IRS to resolve tax issues with taxpayers in a fair and impartial manner.
-CDP appeals permit a taxpayer to propose a collection alternative to resolve the underlying tax debt.
+CDP appeals permit a taxpayer to propose a collection alternative to resolve the underlying taxes owed.
 Taxpayers may appeal CDP determinations to the United States Tax Court.
 During a CDP appeal, the law requires the Appeals Officer to verify that the law and the administrative procedures were followed, consider all relevant issues relating to the unpaid tax, and balance the government’s need for efficient tax collection with the public concern that any IRS collection action be no more intrusive than is necessary.
 According to IRS Publication 1660, a CDP appeal is available to taxpayers who have received the following IRS notices:

 - Notice of Federal Tax Lien Filing and Your Right to a Hearing under IRC 6320 (appealing a tax lien)